 If you have anxiety levels that have reached a high point, you may be having symptoms of restrictive phobia.
 This is the kind of phobia that stops you from participating in activities.
 If you’re scared of driving, you never drive.
 Or afraid of water, so you never swim, etc.

 If you are experiencing any of the anxiety symptoms it may be best to consult with a therapist.
-Keep in mind that with today’s modern technology you don’t have to have in-person session.
-You can make a schedule that fits about your day to day life while talking online therapy sessions with the team of So Psyched via chat or video.
+Keep in mind that with today’s modern technology you don’t have to have an in-person session.
+You can make a schedule that fits your day to day life while talking online therapy sessions with the team of So Psyched via chat or video.
 If you think that you don’t have time for a therapist, that might be your anxiety trying to convince you.